St John's Market: Design

 Within the hall and around its walls were 62 shops, initially occupied by butchers, fishmongers, bread-bakers, cheesemongers, poulterers, dealers in game, &c.
 By taking advantage of the fall of the ground on the west side, next Market Street, the shops on that side had storerooms underneath, opening to the street.
 Five longitudinal avenues divided the hall - the centre one, 7 yard wide - intersected by five cross avenues.
 The squares, or islands, formed by the intersection of these avenues were subdivided into stalls for general dealers.

-The hall was illuminated by 144 gas lamps and provided with a water supplies at four pumps, one of which dispensed hot water.
+The hall was illuminated by 144 gas lamps and provided with a water supply at four pumps, one of which dispensed hot water.
 A large clock was suspended from the roof in the centre of the hall.

 By 1835, plans were drawn to erect new buildings on Great Charlotte Street opposite St. John's Market, exclusively for the wholesale and retail sale of fish, which trade was to be excluded entirely from the larger market.

 An 1835 review of the market comments:

 The design was also praised by Karl Friedrich Schinkel, who visited in 1826 and sketched it in his dairy.

 The British architectural historian Kathryn A. Morrison describes St. John's Market as "the first of the great nineteenth-century market halls ... the first in the form of a completely covered general trading hall", and notes that there is no clear precedent for the design.

 The interior of the market is the subject of a painting in oil, St John's Market, Liverpool by Charles Trevor Prescott, made some time between 1892 and 1899, and now in the Walker Art Gallery; and of another, St John's Market (1827) by Samuel Austin, in pencil and watercolour, now in the Lady Lever Art Gallery, having been acquired by auction at Christie's in 2001.